nzfarhad/SurveyAnalysis/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the GPL License.